Another in the series on historic churches in the City of London …

-It was subsequently rebuilt by Christopher Wren between 1671-87, after having been burned down in the Great Fire of London in 1666, and despite eighteenth- to twentieth- century modifications and restorations retains much of the “inexplicable splendour of Ionian white and gold” alluded to by T.S.
+The church was burned down in the Great Fire of 1666, and rebuilt by Wren in 1671-87, and, despite eighteenth- to twentieth- century modifications and restorations, retains much of the “inexplicable splendour of Ionian white and gold” alluded to by T.S.
 Eliot in his 1922 poem “The Waste Land”.

-… and a modern scale-model of the bridge as it would have looked in its Medieval heyday.
+… and a modern scale-model of the bridge as it would have looked in its heyday.

-On the outside wall is a Corporation Blue Plaque marking the approach to the Old London Bridge, built between 1179-1206.
+On the outside wall is a Corporation Blue Plaque marking the approach to the Medieval bridge.

 Nearby are some stones from the bridge, and a timber from the Roman wharf purporting to date to 78, but in fact recently shown on tree-ring evidence to date to 62, i.e., the year after the destruction of Roman Londinium during the Boudiccan Revolt.